The International Lymphatic Disease and Lymphedema Patient Registry & Biorepository

 What is a registry and what are its goals?

-The International Lymphatic Disease and Lymphedema Patient Registry & Tissue Bank will include a representative and well-characterized population of patients, with associated biological materials (blood and tissue samples), to serve as a source for the clinical and laboratory study of lymphatic diseases.
+The International Lymphatic Disease and Lymphedema Patient Registry & Biorepository will include a representative and well-characterized population of patients, with associated biological materials (blood and tissue samples), to serve as a source for the clinical and laboratory study of lymphatic diseases.
 This registry is a confidential database that contains information about individuals who carry the diagnosis of a lymphatic disease or of lymphedema.
 This comprehensive registry will serve as a repository of information that will enhance the future ability of health care professionals to accurately identify, categorize, treat, and prevent these diseases.
 The tissue bank will facilitate the availability of blood samples to lymphatic investigators for prospective research including genetic and proteomic studies.

 We invite you to participate in this highly significant development for the patient community.
 An international patient registry paves the way for future clinical trials of experimental drugs and therapies designed to treat lymphatic diseases.
 We encourage all patients to participate in this important initiative.